Co Kildare Obituaries for Monday, 25 November, 2019

 Rest in Peace

-O'DONNELL Martin (Lt.
-Col. Retd., River Court, Newbridge, Co.
-Kildare) - November 22, 2019 (peacefully), after a short illness at Naas Hospital with his loving family by his side; sadly missed by his loving wife Catherine, sons Shane and Martin, daughter Roisín, daughter-in-law Siobhán, Donna, grandchildren, brothers Andy, Desmond, Eamonn and Hugh, sisters-in-law, brother-in-law, nephews and nieces, extended family, relatives and friends.
+Reposing in Fanagans Funeral Home, 54 Aungier Street on Tuesday afternoon (26th November) from 5.00 pm until 7.00 pm.
+Removal on Wednesday morning (27th November) to Church of St. Mary, Star of the Sea, Sandymount for Funeral Mass at 10.00 am followed by burial at Coltstown Cemetery, Castledermot.
+Family flowers only please.

-Reposing at his home on Sunday from 3 o'clock with prayers at 7 o'clock.
-Removal on Monday morning at 10.30 o'clock to arrive at St. Conleth's Parish Church, Newbridge for 11 o'clock Mass.
-Funeral afterwards to St. Conleth's Cemetery, Newbridge.
+Reposing at McWey's Funeral Home, Abbeyview, Kildare Town, from 3 o'clock on Tuesday with rosary at 7 o'clock.
+Removal on Wednesday morning at 10.30 o'clock to arrive at St. Brigid's Parish Church for requiem Mass at 11 o'clock.
+Burial afterwards in St. Conleth's Cemetery, Kildare Town.

-The family would like to thank the staff of Naas Hospital for all their help through this difficult time.

 The death has occurred of John (Johnny) Maguire